José Teófilo de Jesus: Works

 José Teófilo de Jesus large-scale works include the ceilings of the naves of churches in Salvador, the Recôncavo region of the interior of the state of Bahia, and in the state of Sergipe.
 His works in Salvador include the ceilings of the naves of the Church of the Third Order of Saint Francis, Church of Our Lady of Barroquinha, and the church of Casa Pia and College of the Orphans of Saint Joachim in Salvador.
 De Jesus completed two major work in the Church of Nosso Senhor do Bonfim: Cristo e a Adúltera, completed approximately 183); and 34 small paintings along the corridor of the same church.
 They were completed between 1838 and 1839.

 De Jesus also painted the ceiling of the nave of the Parish Church of the Blessed Sacrament (Matriz do Santíssimo Sacramento) on Itaparica Island, a short distance from Salvador.
 His works in the Recôncavo include the ceiling of the nave of the Church of the Third Order of Saint Francis in Cachoeira.
-His work in Sergipe include the ceiling and nave of Parish Church of Our Lady of the Divine Shepherd in the municipality of Divina Pastora.
+His works in Sergipe include the ceiling and nave of Parish Church of Our Lady of the Divine Shepherd in the municipality of Divina Pastora.
 Numerous secular works of De Jesus, which probably date to the early 19th century, are preserved in Bahia Art Museum in Salvador.